kojiba/RayLanguage/README.md

 ![RayFoundation](https://raw.githubusercontent.com/kojiba/RayLanguage/master/foundation.logo.png "RayFoundation")
 ===========

-HAPPY MERRY CHRISTMAS AND A HAPPY NEW YEAR! =)

-**If You have some ideas, or found bugs - create issues here on github or email me.**
+**If You have some ideas, or found bugs - create issues here, on Github, or email me.**

+#### Firstly:
+Runtime components, creates open and secure integrated library
+for application development(like NextStep.CoreFoundation for POSIX + winAPI).

+#### Secondly:
+ONLY 120 KB 4all, CARL!
+Use RayConfig.h to reduce size to 100KB, by removing warnings and error strings.
+Can be compiled to use only CoreObjects like strings and containers using RAY_EMBEDDED 82KB!

-#### firstly:
+#### Thirdly:
-Ray additions to C language defines some C-based syntax, that makes object-oriented life easier for C developers.
+Ray additions to C language defines some C-based syntax,
+that makes object-oriented life easier for C developers.
-All based on defines and can use diff code style.
+All based on defines and can use diff code style (RSyntax.h).

 #### Containers:
 1. Array, List - NSArray, std::vector, list analog
 2. Dictionary - NSDictionary, std::map analog
 3. Buffer - store full copy of objects
 4. Data - base sized data class for strings, and bytes

 #### Strings and raw bytes:
 1. Wide range of string processing operations (RString)